Things to do with kids in Singapore

 Book your tickets to the Mint Museum of Toys.

 Address: 26 Seah Street, Singapore 188382

-10. Visit AIRZONE, the world’s first suspended net playground
+31. Visit Airzone, the world’s first suspended net playground

-Head down to AIRZONE, where nets spanning over 5 storeys high will give you a bouncin’ great time.
+Head down to Airzone at City Square Mall, where nets spanning over 5 storeys high will give you a bouncin’ great time.
 At the world’s first indoor suspended nets playground, your kids can have fun jumping into the ball pit and going down long slides that take you from one storey to another.

 Image credit: @lifeintheweehours